Scrapped Cruise Ships fleet

-Our future plans include adding more (older) now-defunct passenger shipping companies and travel brands, all of which are associated with older and already destroyed or scrapped vessels.
-In time we could also add here more passenger liners that for the multi-billion cruising industry are now only shadowy names - broken up and forgotten.
+Our future plans include adding more (now-defunct) passenger shipping companies and travel brands, all of which are associated with older and already destroyed or scrapped vessels.
+In time we could also add here more ocean liners that for the multi-billion cruising industry are now only shadowy names - broken up and forgotten.